Can I visit the CAC?

 How and when will I receive login information to view a webcast?

-You will receive an email containing the necessary log-in information 24 hours prior to a webcast.
-If you have not received it by that time, please contact us immediately by emailing firstname.lastname@example.org.
+You will receive an email containing the necessary log-in information immediately after ordering the webcast.
+Depending on the date of your initial order, you may also receive additional webcast access emails prior to the live event.
+If you have not received a webcast access email at least an hour before the webcast, please contact us immediately by emailing email@example.com.
 Do check your spam/junk mail or verify what email address was provided when ordering the webcast.

 How can I receive the CAC’s publications Radical Grace or Oneing?